 Mass and Other Considerations

 The final possible source of error is your measurement of mass.
-Typically, mass is measured using a scale or balance.
-The accuracy of your measurement will depend on the kind of scale you use.
+Typically, you can measure mass with a scale or balance.
+However, the accuracy of your measurement will depend on the kind of scale you use.
 A kitchen scale, for example, is probably less accurate than a calibrated scale in a chemistry lab.
 Generally, scientists will take these possible sources of error into account when they make a measurement by reporting an uncertainty value.
 In other words, rather than reporting density as just "x," they will report it as "x +/- y."
 The greater the uncertainty, the greater "y" will be, so this uncertainty value gives you a sense for the reliability of the measurement.